dont-wait/C-Language/README.md

-# Welcome to my third Repository - Source code C-Languge
+# Welcome to my third Repository - Source code C-Language

 ## You will find in this repo: